-School Board Feedback: Board members shared they were pleased with the principal reports, progress made with student outcomes and the actions taken to address areas of concern such student engagement and Social Emotional needs to increase credit completion, which impacts LCAP Action 1.5.
-The board also appreciated the annual survey data related to school climate, school safety, connectedness, and parent participation efforts.
+School Board Feedback: Board members expressed satisfaction with the principal reports, the progress made in student outcomes, and the actions taken to address key areas such as student engagement and social-emotional support to improve credit completion (LCAP Action 1.5).
+They also appreciated the annual survey data highlighting school climate, safety, connectedness, and efforts to increase parent participation.